 Though they don’t grow on trees, they are often found near ash, cottonwood, sycamore, as well as in disturbed areas near roadsides, campgrounds, logged areas or recently flooded low-lying areas.

-Yellow Morels grow just about everywhere but are often found near ash, poplar, elm and apple trees.
+In eastern North America, they are common beneath Elm trees.
+In particular, they like large and old Elms that are sick or dying.
+This is particularly true of Morchella esculentiodies.
+They’re also found near ash, poplar, elm and apple trees.
 Old apple orchards may have been treated with calcium carbonate (powdered limestone) to increase the pH and make the soils more alkaline.

 What’s good for apple trees, also happens to be good for morels, and mimics conditions after a burn.